What You Need to Know About Call of Duty: Warzone Season One

 Rebirth Island

 Rebirth Island will not replace Verdansk but will serve as an additional area to explore.
-It's unclear if this new space will be available alongside Verdansk, allowing players to traverse between the two freely, or if each map will be separated into different modes.
+Following the update, Rebirth Island is now available in its own separate mode called Resurgence Trios, in which players can continuously respawn as long as one teammate is alive.
 We know that Rebirth Island is a fraction of the size of Verdansk and will likely result in some high-action moments in close quarters areas.

 New Gulag experiences